pipelinelabo/datalaiq-wiki/gui/queries/queries.md

 Note that the timeframe button on the query bar now has a dot on it.
 This indicates that if you re-run the query at this time, it will run over *the currently selected timeframe*.
 This is extremely useful when you're starting from a wide set of results and want to drill down into one particular area.

 Note: Not all queries will display the timeframe selector.
-Some modules or module options (like the table renderer's `-nt` flag) force Gravwell into *non-temporal mode*, which disallows zooming.
+Some modules or module options (like the table renderer's `-nt` flag) force DatalaiQ into *non-temporal mode*, which disallows zooming.

 ## Live Update Queries

-If you want to track a particular query, updating the results as new entries come into Gravwell, you can use the Live Update function.
+If you want to track a particular query, updating the results as new entries come into DatalaiQ, you can use the Live Update function.
 Either click the "Live update" toggle button on the new search page, or use the timeframe dropdown menu in the search results page to turn it on and re-run the search.

 ![](live-new.png)